Skip to main content

 Recommendations

-Dissemination of the recommendations across Wales is by SUSR Co-ordination Hub.
-This will ensure that they are being implemented to improve practices.
+The SUSR co-ordination hub disseminates recommendations across Wales in partnership with National Independent Safeguarding Board and the safeguarding boards.
+This ensures that they are being implemented to improve practices.
 The Wales Safeguarding Repository (WSR) holds all reports.

 Reports will: